DHTMLX/gantt-docs/data/desktop/server_side.md

 Error handling
 ------------------------------------------

-Server can inform Gantt that action has failed by returning "action":"error" response:
+Server can inform Gantt that an action has failed by returning the "action":"error" response:

 ~~~js
 {"action":"error"}
 ~~~

-Such response can be captured on the client using gantt.dataProcessor:
+Such a response can be captured on the client with the help of gantt.dataProcessor:

 ~~~js
 var dp = new gantt.dataProcessor("apiUrl");
 dp.init(gantt);